What Are Punitive Damages?

 Facts About Punitive Damages

-Many victims of negligence resulting in personal injury wonder whether or not punitive damages might be available in their individual case.
+Many victims of negligence resulting in injury wonder whether or not punitive damages might be available in their individual case.
 The answer to that question is not always as straightforward as one might expect.
 While Colorado does provide for the possibility of punitive damages in some types of cases, there are limits on the amount of compensation they may yield, and even when they are granted by a jury, a judge still retains authority to disallow or reduce them.
 Therefore, it is wise for prospective plaintiffs to approach expectations of receiving this type of damage award with a fair degree of caution.

 Why a Plaintiff Might Decide to Seek Punitive Damages